joker-b/AnimTaskMgr/README.md

 Here is a simple "tinkertoy" example.

-Lets assume that we have a lot of 3D objects to build at startup time, during which a 3D "spinner" indicates ongoing progress.
+Let's assume that we have a lot of 3D objects to build at startup time, during which a 3D "spinner" indicates ongoing progress.

-This example adds one object per cycle of requestAnimationFrame() -- there are alternatives that will be explained further below (for example, building multiple objects per frame).
-Here is an abbreviated example:
+This example adds one object per cycle of `requestAnimationFrame()` -- there are alternatives that will be explained further below (for example, building multiple objects per frame).
+Here is some abbreviated code:

 	var ATM = new AnimTaskMgr();